kooparse/gltf_parser/README.md

 - `gltf_load_buffers  :: (gltf_data: *GLTF_Data)`

+Copy underlying data from an accessor.
+You need to provide an array where the data will be copied, and `gltf_load_buffers` must be call first.
+If the type of your array doesn't match the type of the accessor's component, a cast will be made.
+See `data_read_tests` example!

+- `read_buffer_from_accessor :: (gltf: *GLTF_Data, accessor: GLTF_Accessor, list: *[..] $T)`

-Reading accessor could be a bit tedious, this procedure gives you the **size, count and stride** of a specified accessor.
+Tiny utility that gives you the **size, count and stride** of the underlying accessor's data.

 - `get_component_info :: (gltf_accessor: GLTF_Accessor) -> GLTF_Component_Info`